 Stoneville Wildlife Management Area (WMA) is a 2,500-acre parcel located in Washington County, approximately five miles north of Leland.
 Stoneville WMA is owned by Mississippi State University and is located on the Mississippi Agriculture and Forestry Delta Branch Experiment Station in Stoneville.
 This area is dominated by bottomland hardwood stands of varying age classes with some mature timber stands scattered throughout the area.

 Approximately one half of Stoneville WMA's timber had to be regenerated due to ice storm damage in the mid 1990s.
 Because of the thick cover and food availability provided by this extensive regeneration, deer habitat is excellent and the deer herd on Stoneville WMA is in very good condition.
 Deer hunting is allowed with archery or primitive weapons throughout the entire deer season.
 When compared to other areas, buck quality is above average.
-Bucks are not eligible for harvest unless they have an inside spread of at least 12 inches, or one main beam length of at least 15 inches.
+Bucks are not eligible for harvest unless they meet the antler criteria for Stoneville WMA.
 This restriction has been in place for several years; therefore, a few higher quality deer should be available for harvest this season.
 Opportunities to harvest antlerless deer exist and are encouraged on the area.

 Because of the small size of the area and limited number of turkeys, we limit the number of hunters allowed during the early part of turkey season.
 Turkey hunting is by permit only during the first ten days of turkey season.
 After the second weekend, turkey hunting is allowed without permits.